-Katahdinbuff skin, white flesh Released in 1932 by the USDA and Maine, it is the standard to which all storage potatoes are compared.
-Mount Katahdin (Maine’s tallest peak at 5,267 feet) is famous for its vertigo-inducing “Knife Edge” trail.
+buff skin, white fleshReleased in 1932 by the USDA and Maine, it is the standard to which all storage potatoes are compared.
+Mount Katahdin (Maine’s tallest peak at 5,267 feet: Katahdin means “The Greatest Mountain” in the Penobscot language) is famous for its vertigo-inducing “Knife Edge” trail.
 Whether you’re hungry from hiking or gardening, set a kitchen knife’s edge to Katahdin the potato and fill your belly with its warm comforting goodness.

 Very well suited to a Maine growing season, spreading plants can produce some lunkers.
 The tubers tend towards the soil’s surface, so hill well.

 Resistant to mild mosaic, but not spindle tuber or leafroll.
 Medium-to-large spreading plant with many large light purple flowers.
 Indigenous Royalties.②

-This item will ship on our regular shipping schedule, starting in early April with the warmest hardiness zones.
+For orders placed before March 10th, this item will ship on our regular shipping schedule, starting in early April with the warmest states and finishing by early May.
+Orders placed after March 10th will be shipped later, and in the order in which they were received.
 We cannot ship this item any earlier; we regret that we cannot honor any requests to do so.